 Choosing the Right VoIP Phone System

 All VoIP phone systems offer a variety of voice calling features.
-Most of them include some type of predictive dialer or auto dialer.
+Most of them include some type of dialer.
 How do you narrow down the choices?
 Read on for five tips on how to choose the right VoIP phone system to meet your small business needs for a predictive dialer or auto dialer.

 Identify the features you need.
 Automatic dialers come with features like opt-out management, CRM integration, dashboard reporting, speech recognition, IVR capability, and more.

-Consider the size of your call center.
-Predictive dialers and auto dialers don’t make sense for small call centers with just a few reps, but other voice features may be important for your business.
+Consider the size of your team.
+Predictive dialers and auto dialers don’t make sense for teams with just a few reps, but other voice features may be important for your business.

 Ask the vendor if you can do a trial.
-The best auto dialers are intuitive and easy to use.
+The best sales dialers are intuitive and easy to use.
 They’ll save you lots of training time.

 Choose a vendor that has a reputation for strong customer support.
 You’ll want assurance that the company will be there for you when you need them.

-Outbound calls are a necessary part of growth for most small businesses, so optimizing outbound calls for your call center is time well spent.
-Generally, there are two challenges with optimizing outbound calls for your call center.
+Outbound calls are a necessary part of growth for most small businesses, so optimizing outbound calls is time well spent.
+Generally, there are two challenges with optimizing outbound calls for your business.